Table Of Contents

 Managing Inventory

-Inventory management is the backbone of every online retailer’s financial success because quality, quantity, relevance, innovation and availability all play a crucial role in customers preferring your business.
+Inventory management is the backbone of every online retailer’s financial success because quality, quantity, relevance, innovation and availability all play a crucial role in customers preferring you.
 Sellers need a proper accounting tool as the number of SKUs, geographies and marketplace transactions increase, because you need to track

 - Where it’s located if there are multiple warehouses or distribution centers.